Scheduled maintenance is still in progress. We will provide updates as necessary.

 Will this be the only change for Zoom Phone and Zoom Contact Center?
 As Zoom continuously optimizes our global footprint to improve performance and availability, there will be additional changes like Generic Device, BYOC, BYOP migration and will be communicated separately.
 Following the guidance in Zoom network firewall or proxy server settings will help customers connect to the available Zoom data centers.

-Posted Jan 02, 2025 - 12:50 PST
+Posted 1 month ago.
+Jan 02, 2025 - 12:50 PST

 This scheduled maintenance affects: Zoom Contact Center - Global (Zoom Contact Center) and Zoom Phone - Global (Zoom Phone).